pablisch/how-to-es6-express-mongodb-todo-api/howTo/7e_misc_controllerFunctionFormChoices.md

 router.get('/todos', getAllTodos)
 ```

-Not sure why you would want to but everyone seems to have a different favourite way of writing and reading code.
+Not sure why you would want to do this but everyone seems to have a different favourite way of writing and reading code.